Since Covid, campervanning in New Zealand has taken off in the domestic market as Kiwis explore their country like never before!

 Below you will find some important and handy tips for what to know before you go campervanning in New Zealand.

-It’s the tail end of Autumn (May) here in New Zealand, as I write, and pinot noir country was holding onto the remnants of its yellows, reds and golds and grape vines were turning from green to dusk to begin their winter cycle as leaves fluttered to the ground and the late afternoon sun made the scene look like a movie set.
+It’s the tail end of Autumn (May) here in New Zealand, as I write, and pinot noir country was holding on to its canopy of its yellows, reds and golds and grape vines were turning from green to dusk to begin their winter cycle.
+Leaves fluttered to the ground as we drove through and the late afternoon sun made the scene look like a movie set.

-This is quite possibly the best time of year to be tootling around these parts in your mobile tiny house and the wind in your hair.
+This is quite possibly the best time of year to be tootling around these southern New Zealand parts in your mobile tiny house with the wind in your hair.
 Well, it would be if I had the windows down.
 Which I didn’t.

 You might also like to read my New Zealand itinerary if you are planning a self-drive holiday in New Zealand as I’ve broken the country into its regions with suggestions for how long to spend in each place (or miss out) and a couple of highlights in each.

 In this post I’ll talk about tips for what to take in your camper van, what to leave behind and things to know about driving on the left, parking your big beast, where you can stay, as well as sleeping in your motor home.

 The first time I hired a motorhome I was with my cousin Kate and we were planning a road trip from Auckland to Hawkes Bay, via Mt Maunganui and Rotorua.

 We picked up our 4-berth camper van from the depot in Auckland and after a quick once-over from the boss lady learning how everything worked, we loaded in our suitcases and hit the road.
 She’s big machine but she’s not actually hard to drive once you get your eye in.